vis6060/sowhatvote/README.md

 a)	Deliver recommendation on similar candidates and similar regulations based on their past voting and based on people similar to them have voted.

+# Technical

+Back-end is implemented in AWS.
+The MEAN (MongoDB, Express, Angular, Node.js) stack is used to develop full stack (DynamoDB of AWS is used instead of MongoDB).
+Code is here on this github project.

 # SoWhat Vote Back-end Architecture